redkubes/quickstart/README.md

 ## Local deployment (comming soon)

-Next to the quickstarts for running Otomi in your public cloud of choice, you can also run Otomi locally on your machine using [KinD](https://kind.sigs.k8s.io/)
+Next to the quickstarts for running Otomi in your public cloud of choice, you can also run Otomi locally on your machine using Minikube